New Website Design Tips - Where To Start

 Have you created a keyword list of search terms you want your website to rank well for in search engines?

-Do you have a basic business Gmail account so we can submit your website right to Google and attach website analytics to your project?
+Do you have a basic business Gmail account so we can submit your website right to Google and attach website analytics and search console to your project?

 How much do you want to spend on your new website, what is your budget range?